Non-financial corporations - statistics on profits and investment

 This article presents Eurostat statistics derived from European sector accounts, which form part of the European system of national and regional accounts (ESA 2010).
 Data are provided for the EU and the euro area, as well as for individual EU Member States, some of the EFTA countries, Turkey, the United Kingdom and the United States for the latest reference year available and for developments over the previous 10 years.

 Figure 1 shows the breakdown of value added: value added is the value generated by the production process.
-A part, normally small, of the value added is used to pay taxes on production (less subsidies).
+A part, normally small, of value added is used to pay taxes on production (less subsidies).
 The remainder — in fact nearly all — of value added is used to reward the supply of labour and capital, referred to in national accounts terms as the compensation of employees and gross operating surplus, the latter being a measure of profit (before taxes on income and wealth); gross operating surplus may include the remuneration of self-employed persons in countries where the self-employed are included in the non-financial corporations sector.

-Among the five largest EU economies, Spain (43.6 %), Italy (42.6 %) and Germany (41.5 %) had profit shares for non-financial corporations above the EU-28 average in 2017, whereas the profit share of the United Kingdom (36.3 %) was below the average as was that of France (31.9 %) — the latter was the lowest share recorded among all EU Member States (other than Luxembourg); note that no data are available for Croatia.
-In Lithuania, Greece, Romania and Malta, the gross operating surplus of non-financial corporations represented more than 50 % of the gross value added created during the production process, with this share reaching as high as 72.5 % in Ireland mainly due to large foreign-owned multi-national companies that only pay a small proportion of their wages in Ireland; a high profit share was also observed in Turkey (60.5 %).
+Among the four largest EU economies, Spain (43.0 %) and Italy (41.8 %) had profit shares for non-financial corporations above the EU average in 2019, whereas the profit shares of Germany (37.2 %) and France (33.2 %) were below the average — the latter was the lowest share recorded among all EU Member States.
+In Romania and Malta (2018 data), the gross operating surplus of non-financial corporations represented more than 50 % of the gross value added during the production process, with this share reaching as high as 73.4 % in Ireland, mainly due to large foreign-owned multi-national companies that pay a relatively small proportion of their labour costs in Ireland; a high profit share was also observed in Norway (51.7 %; 2018 data) and Turkey (60.5 %; 2017 data).